 Dynamic Remarketing Feed

-Statistics have shown that the business cost of retargeting existing customers is much lower than acquiring new customers.
+Statistics have shown that the business cost of existing retargeting customers is much lower than acquiring new customers.
 Therefore, this remarketing feed is so effective in online shopping.
-Be it, shoppers who have previously visited your product page or abandoned a shopping cart, this feed shows relevant ads to past visitors.
+This feed shows relevant ads to past visitors, be it shoppers who have previously visited your product page or abandoned a shopping cart.

 You can create a dynamic remarketing campaign using attributes of specific display ads such as ID, title, and the URL of your landing page.